saschazar21/rushhour/README.md

 ## The A* Algorithm

 The A* algorithm uses an open and closed list to ensure, that nodes are not visited twice.
 Also the open list is sorted, that nodes with a lower heuristic value are visited first.
 In addition, when adding a node to the open list with the same depth, only the one with the better heuristic value will be kept.

+It is worth to mention, that A* doesn't simply use the value returned by the heuristic, but also adds the previous path costs (in this case the depth) to it.
+The value that is actually used to sort the open list is `node_depth + node_heuristic_value`.

 ## Heuristics